sobanieca/jsonr/README.md

 When dealing with large response bodies, you can pipe the output to `grep` to filter specific content:

+- SSL Certificate Issues

+If your requests are failing due to certificate validation errors (and you trust target server) you can run `temporary` command like:

+`deno run --allow-net --unsafely-ignore-certificate-errors jsr:@sobanieca/jsonr ...`

+It will display warning about disable ssl verification, but you should be able to perform requests.
+If you work frequently with such unsafe servers you can consider introducing `jsonr-unsafe` sitting next to your main `jsonr` instance:

+`deno install -n jsonr-unsafe -g -f -r --unsafely-ignore-certificate-errors --allow-net --allow-read --allow-write jsr:@sobanieca/jsonr`

 ```bash
 # Search for a specific property in a large JSON response